-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 Creating the Logical Volume

 The following procedure creates a simple logical volume that contains a single slice.
 Figure 7-24 shows the original XVM logical volume this procedure creates.